In this article:

 To set up filters:

-- Create one filter based on one or more criteria for including or excluding IP addresses, ranges, CIDR notations, domains, or geographic locations.
+- Create one filter based on one or more criteria for including or excluding IP addresses, ranges, CIDR notations, domains, geographic locations, or custom tags.

 - In any field, type each item and then press RETURN or ENTER before typing the next one.